6.6 mile partial loop tours middle slopes of Mount Tamalpais above Mill

 views east to San Pedro Mountain, San Quentin, and the bay.
 At 5.67 miles,

 just before an uphill stretch, unsigned Horseshoe Fire Road departs to

 the right.
 Turn right.
-(You can also continue on Blithedale Ridge
+(You could instead continue on Blithedale Ridge

 Fire Road to H-Line Fire Road, and descend back to Old Railroad Grade